2022 Barcelona Open Banc Sabadell – Singles

 Carlos Alcaraz defeated Pablo Carreño Busta in the final, 6–3, 6–2 to win the singles tennis title at the 2022 Barcelona Open.
-Alcaraz saved two match points in his semifinal match against Alex de Minaur.
-With the win, Alcaraz entered the top 10 in rankings for the first time in his career, becoming the youngest man to do so since Rafael Nadal in 2005.
+Alcaraz saved two match points en route to the title, in the semifinals against Alex de Minaur.
+With the win, on 25 April 2022, Alcaraz entered the top-10 in rankings for the first time in his career, becoming the youngest man to do so since Rafael Nadal made his own top-10 debut exactly 17 years earlier on 25 April 2005.

-Nadal was the defending champion, but withdrew before the tournament to recover from a rib injury.
+Nadal was the reigning champion, but withdrew before the tournament to recover from a rib injury.

 This tournament marked the final professional appearance of former world No. 5 Tommy Robredo, who made his ATP Tour debut at the same tournament in 1999.

 Seeds

 All seeds receive a bye into the second round.